Charlotte, Michigan: Entertainment

-A popular attraction is the Murder Mystery Dinner Train operated by the Old Road Railroad.
-While enjoying a leisurely trip through the countryside, a five course meal is served as theatrical entertainers perform a comical, and interactive murder mystery.

-The Eaton Theatre, located downtown, also shows movies nightly and features an arcade as well as virtual reality gaming.
-The Eaton Theatre opened as a single screen in 1930 and is located downtown.
+The Eaton Theatre, located downtown, also shows movies nightly and features two arcade rooms.
+The Eaton Theatre opened as a single screen in 1931 and is located downtown.
 Built during the Art Deco era it was totally modernized when it was twinned.
 It still has the large square marquee and the vertical sign, however the balcony area was transformed into a separate upstairs room to house a second screen.
-The theater is now owned and operated by Leann Owen.
 The Charlotte Performing Arts Center is home to music, vocal, and theatre performances by Charlotte Public Schools students.
 It is also home to performances by other groups based in and out of Charlotte.

 City Parks

 The city of Charlotte has many wonderful parks.
 City Parks are open May 1 thru October 31.
 These include:

 Bennett Park (1225 S. Cochran), Dean Park (526 W. Stoddard), Gateway Park (N. Cochran and Packard), Lincoln Park (Lincoln St. and W. Shepherd), Oak Park (230 St. Clinton/Seminary St.), Snell Park (Upland and E. Shepherd), Southridge Park (312 W. Third), and U.S. Veterans Memorial Park (1501 S. Cochran).

 Lincoln Park contains a Skate Park and Disc Golf Course.
 By the water tower nearby (at 619 W. Shepherd) there is a sled hill and ice skating rink, as well as a small outdoor dirt track for RC racing (aka Lincoln Park Raceway; added late 2013).

 Tennis Courts and Gobel Football field are located at 1149 S. Cochran.

 A popular sled hill known locally as Kane's Hill (named after the Kane family who lived nearby and operated Kane's Heating Services) is located on Gale St. between Church St. and E. Lovett St.